Hotrian/HeadlessOverlayToolkit/readme.md

 **This is the beta branch for the Headless OpenVR Overlay project.**

 This is a stripped down version of the SteamVR Unity Plugin with a custom Overlay script that allows for a number of things not built into the default Overlay script.
-For instance, this Overlay script allows drawing multiple overlays at once, as well as placing Overlays into the world.
+For instance, this Overlay script allows drawing multiple Overlays at once, as well as placing Overlays into the world.

 **Demos:**